 82. Any Member may appeal from a decision of the Speaker without waiting for recognition by the Speaker, even though another Member has the floor.
 An appeal is not in order when another is pending, or when other business has been transacted by the Assembly prior to the appeal being taken.
-Upon the appeal being seconded, the Speaker may give his or her reasons for the decision, and the Member making the appeal may give his or her reasons for the appeal, and the Speaker forthwith shall put one of the following questions to the Assembly:
+Upon the appeal being seconded, the Speaker may give the Speaker's reasons for the decision, and the Member making the appeal may give the Member's reasons for the appeal, and the Speaker forthwith shall put one of the following questions to the Assembly:

-- (1) "Shall the decision of the Speaker be sustained?" - (2) "Shall the decision of the Speaker be overruled?"
+(1) "Shall the decision of the Speaker be sustained?"

+(2) "Shall the decision of the Speaker be overruled?"